Hanine2002/WorldCup_2030/README.md

 ## launch the project

-Clone the project to your local machine : `git clone https://github.com/Kefabd/ReactApp-WolrdCup-2030.git`.\
+Clone the project to your local machine .
 Open terminal in the working directory (local folder).\
 `cd world_cup`.\
 Install the node module : `npm install`.\